waku-org/specs/standards/core/rln-contract.md

 	- the new membership MUST become _Active_;
 	- the new membership MUST have an active state duration `A > 0` and a grace period duration `G >= 0`;
 	- the current total rate limit MUST be incremented by the rate limit of the new membership.
-#### Overwriting other memberships
+#### Reusing the rate limit of _Expired_ memberships

 Let us define the following rate limits:
 - `R_{active}` is the total rate limit of all _Active_ memberships;
 - `R_{grace_period}` is the total rate limit of all _GracePeriod_ memberships;
 - `R_{expired}` is the total rate limit of all _Expired_ memberships.

-Let us define the free rate limit that is available without overwriting _Expired_ memberships as follows:
+Let us define the free rate limit that is available without reusing the rate limit of _Expired_ memberships as follows:

 ```
 R_{free} = R_{max} - R_{active} - R_{grace_period} - R_{expired}